ii/coredns/plugin/cancel/README.md

 The 5001 number is chosen because the default timeout for DNS clients is 5 seconds, after that they give up.

-A pluging interested in the cancelation status should call `plugin.Done()` on the context.
+A plugin interested in the cancellation status should call `plugin.Done()` on the context.
 If the context was canceled due to a timeout the plugin should not write anything back to the client and return a value indicating CoreDNS should not either; a zero return value should suffice for that.